-While the state’s 10-percent poverty rate is lower than the national rate of 13.4 percent, the state number obscures the true scope of economic struggle in New Jersey because of our cost of living.
-Nationally, New Jersey ranks as one of the most expensive states to live in, and that puts extra weight on those struggling financially.
+While the state’s poverty rate is lower than the national rate, the state number obscures the true scope of economic struggle in New Jersey because of our cost of living.
+Nationally, New Jersey ranks as one of the most expensive states to live in and has the second highest median income for households with children, trailing behind Massachusetts.

 Municipality | Below poverty line | % |